alikoek/Open-Source-Energy-Modelling-Assignment-3/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Overview
+The assignment is available in "OSESM_Assignment3.ipynb" notebook.

+This assignment is built based on the tutorial notebooks of the MESSAGEix framework.
+These notebooks are available "iiasa-message_ix-b572cce/tutorial/westeros" directory.

+## References
+- Daniel Huppmann, Matthew Gidden, Oliver Fricko, Peter Kolp, Clara Orthofer, Michael Pimmer, Nikolay Kushin, Adriano Vinca, Alessio Mastrucci, Keywan Riahi, and Volker Krey.
+The MESSAGEix Integrated Assessment Model and the ix modeling platform (ixmp): An open framework for integrated and cross-cutting analysis of energy, climate, the environment, and sustainable development.
+Environmental Modelling & Software, 112:143–156, 2019. doi:10.1016/j.envsoft.2018.11.012.